-ICMR asks clinical trial sites of Covid-19 vaccine to fast-track approvals, aim for August 15 launch
+ICMR asks clinical trial sites of Covid-19 vaccine to fast-track approvals for August 15 launch

-Covaxin is the first indigenous vaccine to get clearance for human trials.
+Covaxin is the first indigenous vaccine to get clearance for human trials in India.

 The Indian Council of Medical Research on Thursday directed clinical trial sites of Covaxin to fast-track approvals, saying that the experimental coronavirus vaccine was the “top priority project” of the government.